 No, collagen peptides are not the same as gelatin.
 Collagen peptides are broken down even further into smaller particles than gelatin.
 This means they are much easier to absorb, because the collagen is broken down as much as it possibly can.
 Digestion of this supplement becomes much easier when it is in this hydrolyzed (broken down) state.
 Collagen peptides are also typically very high-quality, whereas gelatin is cheaper to produce and not always the best product.
 Of course, it's always important to read the labels of any product you buy so you know what's in it.
 Whichever you choose, look for unflavored varieties.
 Flavored supplements almost always have sugar or other additives.

 Is gelatin bad for you?

 It's not bad for you- it's just not as good for you as collagen.
 Especially taking hydrolyzed collagen as a supplement, it's more likely you'll see results with a product that's easier to absorb and digest.
 People have reported digestion issues when taking gelatin.
 Collagen supplements are trusted and utilized in many supplements, like we discussed previously.
 If you want to try something different than a collagen protein powder, or taking pills, a great option is our Kalumi BEAUTYfood bars.
-They contain 12 grams of hydrolyzed marine collagen, and 15 grams of protein.
-They also include specific ingredients that help increase the production of collagen, like Vitamin A and Vitamin C. They are easy to just grab and go, while giving you enough energy to replace a meal if needed.
+They contain 8 grams of hydrolyzed marine collagen, and 11-13 grams of protein.
+They also include specific ingredients that help increase the production of collagen, like Vitamin A from sweet potatoes and polyphenols from cocoa butter.
+They are easy to just grab and go, while giving you enough energy to replace a meal if needed.